School-related gender-based violence: Social cultural norms

 Reporting on SRGBV situations around the world has become especially difficult since social and cultural norms do not promote this practice.
 Moreover, implicitly they discourage it.
 Many actors from society including teachers; school directors and policy-makers still avoid talking to children openly about gender; violence and sex.
 They fear promoting sensitive materials to children because of the taboo present in society.
 Work, time and patience are required to overcome set-ideas promoted by parents within their communities.
 It is necessary to start real and honest dialogues with children in order to create guaranty real and long-lasting results.

 Gender inequality

 Gender inequalities refer to the devaluation and discrimination of women an girls in a society.
-This results on giving more power to men and boys, while demeaning women and girls.
-For instance, a study in Ethiopia highlighted that even though 93 per cent of male students recognized violence against girls to be illegal, about 33 per cent thought it is acceptable for male students to have what they want, and appeal to their charm or force to get.
-21 per cent recognized behaving this way.
+This results of giving more power to men and boys, while demeaning women and girls.
+A study in Ethiopia found that even though 93 percent of male students recognized violence against girls to be illegal, about 33 percent thought it is acceptable for male students to have what they want, and appeal to their charm or force to get.